Stepleo/DataChallenge/README.md

 python experiment2.py
 ```

-The expected outcomes of these files was to check that in the different scenrios we predict different levels of risk.
+The expected outcomes of these experiments was to check that in the different scenrios we predict different levels of risk.
 High emissions mean worse climate predictions and more flood risk.
 Unfortunately we were not able to prove that.

 ### API